asreview/asreview/docs/source/installation.rst

 Anaconda offers a user-friendly Python environment.
 Install Anaconda from the website `Anaconda for MacOS <https://docs.anaconda.com/anaconda/install/mac-os/>`__.
 Make sure to add Anaconda to your PATH environment variable when asked.
-Afterwards, the step above to check if Python is installed.
-If Python is installed properly you can open Python by typing 'python' in 'terminal'.